-In 2020, Al Niece enters his fourth full time season as team owner of Niece Motorsports in the NASCAR Gander RV & Outdoors Truck Series (NGROTS).
+In 2021, Al Niece enters his fifth full time season as team owner of Niece Motorsports in the NASCAR Camping World Truck Series (NCWTS).

 In 2019, Niece Motorsports finished second in the driver and owner point standings in its first season in NASCAR’s version of the playoffs.
 Ross Chastain earned three wins in the No. 45 Niece Motorsports Chevrolet, with his first coming at Kansas Speedway in May.